PDAL/PDAL/doc/workshop/generation/python/histogram.rst

 ................................................................................

-We're going to create a PDAL :ref:`pipeline` to tell PDAL to run our Python script in a :ref:`filters.python` stage.
+We're going to create a PDAL :ref:`pipeline` to tell PDAL to run our Python script in a :ref:`filters.python` stage:

 .. literalinclude:: ./histogram.json